 Direct trains are available to Madurai from many cities in India.
 Madurai is also well connected with other cities of India via flights.
 464 km from Chennai, you can also hop on buses to reach Madurai.
 Plan your trip between October and May as it gets quite hot in Summers.

 4. Pondicherry (Puducherry)

 Pondicherry is a union territory on the east coast of Tamil Nadu.
-The place is famously referred to as ‘the French Rivieria of the East’.
+The place is famously referred to as ‘the French Riviera of the East’.
 It was under French colonial establishment until 1954.
 It also offers a journey to the history with the touch of French influences to both history buffs and architecture lovers.
-French culture and allure come live in Puducherry with the brightly painted houses, large boulevards, French-inspired street names, churches and historical structures in colonial architecture, cobbled streets and delicious French-inspired foods.
-Bask on the Promenade, dine in French restaurants or soak up the pristine beach views, Puducherry has a lot to offer.
+French culture and allure come live in Puducherry with the brightly painted houses, large boulevards, French-inspired street names, churches, and historical structures in colonial architecture, cobbled streets, and delicious French-inspired foods.
+Bask in the Promenade, dine in French restaurants or soak up the pristine beach views, Puducherry has a lot to offer.

 The nearest airport is in Chennai and Pondicherry is well connected with trains from various cities in India.
 Many people flock the town for the famous Sri Aurobindo Ashram in Auroville.
 This small coastal town is suitable for a 2-3 day weekend trip.

 5. Ooty, Tamil Nadu